 "The coming of the year 2000 had haunted the Western imagination for the past thousand years.
 Ever since the world failed to end at the turn of the first millennium after Christ, theologians, evangelists, poets, and seers had looked to the end of the second with an expectation that it would bring something momentous.
 No less an authority than Isaac Newton speculated that the world would end in the year 2000.
 Michel de Nostradamus, whose prophecies have been read by every generation since they were first published in 1568, forecast the coming of the Third Antichrist in July 1999.
 Swiss psychologist Carl Jung, connoisseur of the "collective unconscious," envisioned the birth of a New Age in 1997.
-Such forecasts may easily be ridiculed, but there is no denying that they excited a morbid fascination when many were not entirely sure what to believe" (James Dale Davidson and William Rees-Mogg, Sovereign Individual, page 11, modified quote).
+Such forecasts may easily be ridiculed, but there is no denying that they excited a morbid fascination when many were not entirely sure what to believe" (James Dale Davidson and William Rees-Mogg, Sovereign Individual, p.11, modified quote).

 The year 2000 has come and gone, but will there eventually be a New Age?
 Will the world end?
 Will there be an Antichrist?
 By the end of this booklet the hope is that the readers will be able to answer these questions for themselves.